 You may also invite colleagues to the ORS to enter their relevant data onto the questionnaire.

 *Please note that only the registered user may submit the questionnaire at the end.
-The registered user is the first person to have activated the activation link for your city and can be changed by contacting [email protected].
+The main user can be changed by contacting [email protected].

 Is there a fee for responding?

 Responding to the CDP Cities Information Request is free.
 CDP has charitable status and seeks to use its limited funds effectively.
 As such, responses must be prepared and submitted at the expense of responding cities.

 Is there a minimum amount of data that needs to be reported?